Basingstoke railway station

 Basingstoke railway station serves the town of Basingstoke, in Hampshire, England.
 It is on the South West Main Line from London Waterloo, with local and fast services operated by South Western Railway.
-It is the terminus of Great Western Railway local services on the Reading to Basingstoke Line.
+It is the terminus of Great Western Railway local services on the Reading–Basingstoke line.
 Long-distance cross-country services operated by CrossCountry to from Birmingham (the Bournemouth to Birmingham route), Manchester and further north, join the main line from the branch there.

 It lies 47 mi 61 chain down the line from London Waterloo and 51 mi 39 chain from London Paddington.